History & Content Guidelines

 The ASMR Streamer Awards was created by ASMRtist SquishShe in 2023.
 You can read more about the show here.
 She produces the show with the help of an anonymous committee containing both ASMR watchers and streamers.

 In 2023 there were 29 awards and 4 nominees per category.
 This was reduced to 25 awards and 3 nominees per category in 2024 to prevent oversaturation.
+Hidden Gem was added to the 2025 awards by popular demand.

 Originally the show was set to exclude any streamer who did any form of licking, though this decision was reversed after backlash from the community.
 A significant portion of the community feels ear licking can be done in a non-fetishzing way, and therefore streamers can still be eligible in some circumstances.
 You can read the details below.